smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/rifWebApplication/rifFrontEnd.md

 "risk_analysis_study" and will throw an error.
 All this depends on how risk analysis will be handled in the database and middle ware.

-Using rifd-dsub-maptable, areas can be selected at the required resolution,
+Using *rifd-dsub-maptable*, areas can be selected at the required resolution:

 * By clicking on the table or map (synced with a $watchCollection)
 * By drawing polygons and concentric circles (uses the LeafletDraw library modified in **rifs-util-leafletdraw** to broadcast on